railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 To restrict the report to hours worked, without including sales and purchases, select only the services journal for printing.

-.. tip:: Multiple printing
+.. tip:: Multiple Printing

-	To print several analytic accounts at once you can make a multiple selection on the different accounts in the tree of accounts.
+	To print several analytic accounts at once, you can make a multiple selection on the different accounts in the tree of accounts.
 	Then click on the appropriate :guilabel:`Report` in the toolbar (in the web client), or select one of the :guilabel:`Print` reports (in the GTK client), to export the whole selection into a